 The health education program provides students with quality instruction to facilitate mastery of the knowledge, skills and behaviors necessary to continue their studies with an end to completing a bachelor's degree in health education.
-Course syllabi describe the learning objectives for each course that contribute to the program learning goals and explain how students' learning is evaluated.
-Upon successful completion of the required courses for the associate of science in health education, our students will demonstrate that they have developed the ability to: 1.
-Students will demonstrate health literacy skills - Health literacy is the capacity to obtain, interpret, and understand basic health information and services, and the competence to use such information and services in ways which are health-enhancing.
+Course syllabi describe the student learning outcomes for each course that contribute to the program learning goals and explain how students' learning is evaluated.
+Upon successful completion of the required courses for the associate of science in health education, our students will demonstrate they have developed the ability to:

-2. Students will possess the skills needed to administer CPR and first aid.

-3. Students will demonstrate verbal and written skills to promote and communicate the importance of health literacy to each individual.

-4. Students will acquire an understanding and appreciation of the skills needed to succeed in a career as a professional health educator.

-5. Graduates will be prepared to transfer and pursue a Bachelor of Science in Health Education at the University of New Mexico.
+- 1. Demonstrate health literacy skills Health literacy is the capacity to obtain, interpret, and understand basic health information and services, and the competence to use such information and services in ways which are health-enhancing. - 2.
+Administer CPR and first aid. - 3.
+Demonstrate verbal and written skills to promote and communicate the importance of health literacy to each individual. - 4.
+Understand and appreciate the skills needed to succeed in a career as a professional health educator. - 5.
+Pursue a Bachelor of Science in Health Education at the University of New Mexico.

-Information about the associate of science in health education is available from Advisement Center at (505) 925-8560 or vcadvise@ unm.edu, or the Fitness & Wellness Education Center Manager, Dubra Karnes-Padilla @ (505) 925-8832 or dubra@unm.edu.
+Information about the associate of science in health education is available from Advisement Center at (505) 925-8560 or vcadvise@unm.edu, or the Fitness & Wellness Education Center Manager,.